Lengths of Cycles in Generalized Pancake Graphs: The girth of Pm(n)

-In this section, we study the girth of the undirected pancake graphs (the length of the shortest-length cycle in said graphs.)
+In this section, we study the girth of the undirected generalized pancake graphs.
 We shall consider the cases when $n=2$ and when $n>2$ separately.
 These two cases are distinguished by the girths of their quotient graphs.
-For a given graph $G=(V,E)$ and an equivalence relation $\sim$ on $V$, the \emph{quotient graph} $G/{\sim}$ is the graph whose vertex set is the quotient set $V/{\sim}$ and whose edge set is $\{([u],[v]) \mid (u,v) \in E\}$.
+For a given graph $\Gamma=(V,E)$ and an equivalence relation $\sim$ on $V$, the \emph{quotient graph} $\Gamma/{\sim}$ is the graph whose vertex set is the quotient set $V/{\sim}$ and whose edge set is $\{([u],[v]) \mid (u,v) \in E\}$.
 That is vertices in the quotient graph are connected if any of the vertices in two equivalence classes have an edge between them.

 A natural quotient graph to consider amongst generalized pancake graphs is the one with respect to the equivalence relation $\sim_n$ that identifies generalized permutations with the same last signed-symbol, that is the quotient would be modulo the $mn$-copies of $\up{m}{n-1}$ that are found in $\up{m}{n}$.
 We shall denote this quotient graph by $\up{m}{n}/\up{m}{n-1}$.
 As noted in Section~\ref{sec:hier}, there are $mn$ vertices in this quotient graph and the edges connecting would correspond to edges labeled by $r_n$ and $\flop_n$.
-Furthermore, for $n \geq 2$, whenever the last symbols matches in two generalized permutations there is no single flip/flop of length $n$ that can connect them, thus the quotient graph will be a complete multipartite graph where there are $n$ parts, those with matching last symbol, with $m$ vertices within each part, one for each sign.
-It is well known that the girth of a complete bipartite graph with equal size parts is four, see for example \cite[Sec.
-4c]{Biggs}.
-It is also straightforward to see that the girth of any multipartite graph, with more than two parts, is three.
+Furthermore, for $n \geq 2$, whenever the last symbols matches in two generalized permutations there is not a single flip/flop of length $n$ that can connect them, thus the quotient graph will be a complete multipartite graph where there are $n$ parts, those with matching last symbol, with $m$ vertices within each part, one for each sign.
+It is well known that the girth of a complete bipartite graph with equal size parts is four.
+It is also straightforward to see that the girth of any complete multipartite graph, with more than two parts, is three.

 The following is a useful observation connecting cycles in $\up{m}{n}$ and the quotient graph $\up{m}{n} /\up{m}{n-1}$.